-Some well known sports personalities sign as many autographs as they can to keep the value low and, they hope, keep the opportunists to a minimum.
+Some well-known sports personalities sign as many autographs as they can to keep the value low and, they hope, keep the opportunists to a minimum.
 Others don’t sign many at all to keep the price up so they can make more money in their next private signing deal or card company autograph contract.
 One factor that neither philosopher can control is how long they have to maintain their desired practice.
-When you’re dead, you can’t sign anything.

 For years, a player’s death has resulted in dealers charging a premium for autographs he signed before heading to the great beyond.